 Maria joined the company in 2011 and is the project manager at Farlows Travel with her main focus upon sales, marketing and establishing and maintaining relationships with agents.
 Maria is also responsible for the management of the Atlantic Salmon Reserve and hosts weeks as camp manager in the lodges on the Rynda and Kharlovka.

-Maria knows how to fish but says she lacks practice, although she does dream of fishing with the Farlows Travel team in the Seychelles one day!
+Maria fishes for trout and salmon in Russia and dreams of fishing with the Farlows Travel team in the Seychelles one day!